criskoapps/criskoapps.github.io/README.md

 ### Stand By Me
 Ben E. King

-When the night has come
+When the night has come \
-And the land is dark
+And the land is dark \
-And the Moon is the only light we'll see
+And the Moon is the only light we'll see \
-No, I won't be afraid
+No, I won't be afraid \
-Oh, I won't be afraid
+Oh, I won't be afraid \
 Just as long as you stand, stand by me

-So, darlin', darlin', stand by me
+So, darlin', darlin', stand by me \
-Oh, stand by me
+Oh, stand by me \
-Oh, stand
+Oh, stand \
-Stand by me
+Stand by me \
 Stand by me

-If the sky that we look upon
+If the sky that we look upon \
-Should tumble and fall
+Should tumble and fall \
-Or the mountains should crumble to the sea
+Or the mountains should crumble to the sea \
-I won't cry, I won't cry
+I won't cry, I won't cry \
-No, I won't shed a tear
+No, I won't shed a tear \
 Just as long as you stand, stand by me

-And, darlin', darlin', stand by me
+And, darlin', darlin', stand by me \
-Oh, stand by me
+Oh, stand by me \
-Whoa, stand now
+Whoa, stand now \
-Stand by me
+Stand by me \
 Stand by me

-Darlin', darlin', stand by me
+Darlin', darlin', stand by me \
-Oh, stand by me
+Oh, stand by me \
-Oh, stand now
+Oh, stand now \
-Stand by me
+Stand by me \
 Stand by me

-Whenever you're in trouble, won't you stand by me?
+Whenever you're in trouble, won't you stand by me? \
-Oh, stand by me
+Oh, stand by me \
-Wow, just stand now
+Wow, just stand now \
-Oh, stand
+Oh, stand \
 Stand by me

 [índice](#belenus---letras-das-músicas-ensaiadas)